FamousDirector/DALLEePaperFrame/README.md

   - https://www.cnx-software.com/2021/12/09/raspberry-pi-zero-2-w-power-consumption/
   - https://blues.io/blog/tips-tricks-optimizing-raspberry-pi-power/

+### System requirements
+The min-dalle model and ASR model take around 8GB and 4GB of GPU memory, respectively.
+So ensure you have at least 12GB of GPU memory.
+If your GPU does not have enough memory, you may want to consider only running the `min-dalle` model for generating art.

+### Generation Time
+The time taken for art generation is about 10 seconds on an NVIDIA Jetson AGX Orin and about 7 seconds with an NVIDIA RTX2070.

 ### ePaper
 One thing to note about the ePaper is that it is not a perfect display.
 The particular one I chose has only 7 colors, which can lead to some images looking a bit weird.